 They say college is the best phase of your life.
 But what’s next?
 How do I choose to spend my days now?
 How do I adult?
 I was about to dive headfirst into the unknown, bracing myself with just a degree, high expectations, and wishful thinking.

 The weeks and months leading up to a first job can be chaotic and stressful.
-Trying to keep up with the wrath of competition while also juggling the ordeal of job hunting, interviewing and the reality of having to find your own way in this competitive world is no small endeavor.
+Trying to keep up with the wrath of competition while also juggling the ordeal of job hunting, interviewing and the reality of having to find your own way in this competitive world of survival is no small endeavour.

 So when I received my first job offer in a field of my choice, I was grateful (and relieved) to have the privilege of finally calling myself a full time professional.

-As I approach the 10-month mark of my journey in the world of employment, I’d like to take the opportunity to reflect on what the last few months have taught me.
+As I approach the 1 year mark of my journey in the world of employment, I’d like to take the opportunity to reflect on what the last few months have taught me.

 By this I mean, do you dream about working at a big, well-known, corporate firm with hundreds of people, or do you prefer working in close quarters with a smaller team of people who are damn good at what they do?